starhound/null/README.md

 -   **Multi-Provider Support**: Seamlessly switch between Ollama, OpenAI, Anthropic, Bedrock, and more.
 -   **Local RAG / Knowledge Base**: Index your local codebase with `/index build` and chat with it using semantic search.
 -   **Autonomous Agents**: Toggle `/agent` mode to let the AI execute multi-step tasks, run shell commands, and edit files autonomously.
+-   **Local RLLM Training**: Train LLMs from scratch using the "Chat with Code" engine directly in the terminal.
 -   **Context Inspector**: View exactly what the AI sees with `/context`.

 ### 🛠️ Developer Workflow Tools